Magnolia virginiana L.

 Bloom Time: Mid-spring and sporadically throughout summer

-Magnolia virginiana is an evergreen or deciduous tree to 100 feet (30 m) tall, semi-deciduous in a cold climate, and evergreen in areas with warmer winters.
-The leaves are alternate, simple, with entire margins, up to 5 inches (12.5 cm) long, and up to 2 inches (5 cm) wide.
+Magnolia virginiana is an evergreen or deciduous tree that grows up to 100 feet (30 m) tall.
+It is semi-deciduous in a cold climate and evergreen in areas with warmer winters.
+Leaves are alternate, simple with entire margins, up to 5 inches (12.5 cm) long, and up to 2 inches (5 cm) wide.
 The bark is smooth and gray, with the inner bark mildly scented.
-The flowers are creamy-white, up to 5.6 inches (14 cm) in diameter, with 6 to 15 petal-like tepals.
-The fruit is a fused aggregate of follicles, up to 2 inches (5 cm) long and pinkish-red when mature.
+Flowers are creamy-white with 6 to 15 petal-like tepals and up to 5.6 inches (14 cm) in diameter.
+Fruits are fused aggregate of follicles, up to 2 inches (5 cm) long and pinkish-red when mature.